Mark G. Frank: Media appearances

-In May 2000 the documentary reality TV show "The Human Zoo" depicted a character founded on Dr. Mark G. Frank.
+In May 2000 the documentary reality TV show "The Human Zoo" depicted a character founded on Frank.
 The show was about the delicate dynamics of meeting new people.
-It, too, explored the effectiveness of first impressions that are made at job interviews, how an attractive appearance affects how successful someone becomes, the limit of personal space, and facial expressions related to deception.
-Dr. Mark G. Frank's character particularly place the focus on deception and they depict him as a human lie detector.
-During this show, hidden cameras were set to observe how strangers and acquaintances interacted mutually and interacted.
-The hostilities and instant friendships were watched by the scholars.
-While this was a documentary, the main objective was to depict deception within personal, professional, and social settings.
-In this portion of the show he observes three people being interrogated and determines who has stolen cash from an envelope previous to the interviews.
-He depends on slow motion technology as well as facial leakage via micro-expressions to see who is lying.
+It explored the effectiveness of first impressions that are made at job interviews, how an attractive appearance affects how successful someone becomes, the limit of personal space, and facial expressions related to deception.